sictweb/web700/notes/week05.md

 <br>

-### Publishing Our Code (Heroku Guide)
+### Publishing Our Code (Cyclic Guide)

-As a final task for this week, follow along with the "[Getting Started With Heroku](/getting-started-with-heroku)" Guide.
+As a final task for this week, follow along with the "[Getting Started With Cyclic](/getting-started-with-cyclic)" Guide.
 This will allow us to place our code online and create web applications that are accessible on the Web.

 ### Sources